Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: The scaling dimension of the lowest scalar

+We now test our hypothesis by comparing the values of $\Delta_{\sigma}^{\text{cross}}$ obtained above with the best known values from $\epsilon$-expansion (equation \eqref{sigmaepsilon}).
 The comparison between the CFT results and $\epsilon$-expansion results is shown in table \ref{tab:a}.
+It is also shown in figure \ref{fig:smn} where the CFT values are joined into a line and the $\epsilon$-expansion values are points $\ast$ not joined into a line.
 The results coincide in dimensions close to three, but deviate as one approaches two dimensions.
-This is because the study of the tricritical Ising point using $\epsilon$-expansion is known to give poor estimates in two dimensions.
-For example, the $\epsilon$-expansion result for the crossover exponent, $\phi_t$, is negative \cite{lewis, hager}.
-One expects that modern approaches to $\epsilon$-expansion computations that incorporate conformal symmetry such as the Rychkov-Tan \cite{Rychkov:2015naa} method and the Polyakov-Mellin bootstrap \cite{Gopakumar:2016wkt} would give better results \cite{wp1}.
+This is perhaps because the study of the tricritical Ising point using $\epsilon$-expansion is known to give poor estimates in two dimensions.
+One expects that modern approaches to $\epsilon$-expansion computations that incorporate conformal symmetry such as the Rychkov-Tan\,\cite{Rychkov:2015naa} method and the Polyakov-Mellin bootstrap\,\cite{Gopakumar:2016wkt} would give better results \cite{wp1}.